GAURAV19999/GaryVeeTweets/README.md

 Python 3.8 or higher is required for snscrape

 ### How to run
+Using snscrape to scrape the tweets from Twitter.

 Execute the following command on the terminal
 ``` sh
 snscrape --jsonl --progress --since 2020-01-01 twitter-search "from:garyvee" > Gary_data.json